chili-epfl/justhink-alignment-analysis/README.md

 The Python dependencies differ among the notebooks, and can be installed via a package manager for Python e.g. [pip](https://pip.pypa.io/).
 Note that the dataset is an external subproject/module, added here as a git subtree.

-The tools are tested with Python 3.8 (in Ubuntu 20.04.02 LTS) and package versions at [requirements.txt](requirements.txt) that can be installed via the following command in e.g. a virtual environment:
+The tools are tested with Python 3.8.5 (in Ubuntu 20.04.02 LTS) and Python 3.6.9 (in Ubuntu 18.04.05 LTS) and package versions at [requirements.txt](requirements.txt) that can be installed via the following command in e.g. a virtual environment:
 ```
 pip3 install -r requirements.txt
 ```